 The clinical features and diagnosis of DDH in otherwise healthy children will be reviewed here.
 The epidemiology, pathogenesis, treatment, and outcome are discussed separately.
 (See "Developmental dysplasia of the hip: Epidemiology and pathogenesis" and "Developmental dysplasia of the hip: Treatment and outcome".)

-The clinical features of developmental dysplasia of the hip (DDH) depend upon the age of the child and the severity of the abnormality (table 2).
-The spectrum of presentation ranges from instability on the newborn examination to subtle limited abduction in the infant, to asymmetric gait in the toddler, to activity-related pain in the adolescent, to osteoarthritis in the adult.
+The clinical features of DDH depend upon the age of the child and the severity of the abnormality (table 2).
+The spectrum of presentation ranges from instability on the newborn examination, to subtle limited abduction in the infant, to asymmetric gait in the toddler, to activity-related pain in the adolescent, to osteoarthritis in the adult.
 The earlier DDH is detected, the simpler and more effective the treatment and the better the long-term outcome [1,2].
 (See "Developmental dysplasia of the hip: Treatment and outcome".)